Tunable Capacitor For Superconducting Qubits Using an InAs/InGaAs Heterostructure: Methods and Modeling

 To estimate the capacitance of the 2DEG coupler, we compute the electron concentrations in the active region of the device (InGaAs/InAs/InGaAs layers) using the COMSOL Multiphysics Semiconductor Module~\cite{SemiconductorModuleUsersGuide}.
 Equilibrium solutions to the drift-diffusion equations with Fermi-Dirac statistics serve to identify regions of high depletion under the gate(s) when applying negative voltages on the order of a few volts, overcoming the work function of the aluminum gate contact.

-We use a layer structure typical of gatemon qubits as in figure~\ref{fig:device_stack} and refer to this structure as the ``device stack''~\cite{Shabani2016, Wickramasinghe2018, Strickland2020}.
+We use a layer structure typical of gatemon qubits as in figure~\ref{fig:device_stack} and refer to this structure as the ``device stack''~\cite{Shabani2016, Wickramasinghe2018, Strickland2020, Strickland2022}.
 To model the device stack in COMSOL, we specified the following electronic properties of the semiconductor materials and the dielectric constant of the gate oxide: electron and hole effective conduction band masses $m^{\ast}_{\mathrm{n(p),c}}$, low-field mobilities $\mu^{\mathrm{lf}}_{\mathrm{n(p)}}$, band gap energies $E\textsubscript{g}$, conduction band offsets $\Delta E\textsubscript{c}$ between neighboring semiconductors, dielectric constants $\varepsilon\textsubscript{r}$, and effective densities of states for the conduction and valence bands $N\textsubscript{c(v)}$.
 Taking the electron affinity $\chi$ for InAs as given by the COMSOL material library, we calculated the remaining affinities using Anderson's affinity rule and the conduction band offsets of each material~\cite{Streetman2015Ch5}.
+As in reference~\cite{Strickland2022}, we included a silicon delta-doping 6 nm below the interface between the InAlAs and lower InGasAs layers.
+COMSOL approximates such a doping profile with the Geometry Doping profile, which we select a Gaussian profile with a width of 0.1 nm.
 Table~\ref{tab:mat_table} gives a summary of the material parameters used in these semiconductor simulations; see \ref{app:iii_v_params} for detailed calculations of the energy gaps, effective masses, and conduction band offsets for \InxGaxAs{x}{1-x} and \InxAlxAs{x}{1-x} as functions of the composition parameter (x).

 We specify the geometry in figure~\ref{fig:device_stack} using the native COMSOL CAD editor to define domains (surfaces or planes) and boundaries (lines or edges), solving for the electron density in the domains and on the boundaries.
 Electronic properties assigned to each domain follow from table~\ref{tab:mat_table}.
 We model the terminals (source -- 1, drain -- 2, gate -- 3, as in figure~\ref{fig:capacitor_qubit_schematic}) as Terminal boundary conditions with voltages $V_1$, $V_2$, $V_3$ and contact work functions $\Phi\textsubscript{c,1}$, $\Phi\textsubscript{c,2}$, $\Phi\textsubscript{c,3}$ = 4 V~\cite{SemiconductorModuleUsersGuide}.